 Also on display are some examples of his silversmithing and engraving talents, as well as an impressive bell that was forged in his foundry.
-The Freedom Trail ticket (which includes entry to the Paul Revere House, the Old State House and the Old South Meeting House) is $16.50.
+The Patriot Pass ($11) includes entry to the Paul Revere House and the Old South Meeting House.

 The adjacent Pierce-Hichborn House, built in 1710, is a fine example of an English Renaissance brick house.
 Also maintained by the Paul Revere Memorial Association, it can only be visited by guided tour (adult/child $4/1, by appointment).